Vuneu/elasticsearch-test/README.md

 If this fails, check your logs at `/var/log/elasticsearch` or `/temp/hs_err_pid*.log`

-If your station is has 2GB and under you have to change the amount of memory that is allocated, to do this use
+If your station has 2GB of RAM and under, you have to change the amount of memory that is allocated, to do this use

 ```
  sudo nano /etc/elasticsearch/elasticsearch.yml